lsst-dm/dmtn-208/index.rst

   These are opaque to the image cutout service but must match the data IDs returned by ObsTAP queries, SIA, etc.
   The requirements for the image cutout service specify that the data ID may refer to a raw, PVI, compressed-PVI, diffim, or coadded image.

-- One or more cutout filters.
-There are three possible filter types:
+- One or more cutout stencils.
+There are three possible stencil types:
   - Circle, specified as an astropy SkyCoord in ICRS for the center and an astropy Angle for the radius.
   - Polygon, specified as an astropy SkyCoord containing a sequence of vertices in ICRS.
     The line from the last vertex to the first vertex is implicit.